 1. They are the Goldilocks of the dog world

-Standard sized poodles can be big, too big for some people, but they do have a laid back watch the world go by type of vibe.
-Mini poodles on the other hand at only 15 pounds can be small.
+Standard sized poodles can be big, too big for some people, but they do have a laid-back way of watching the world go by type of vibe.
+Miniature poodles on the other hand at only 15 pounds can be small.
 Although they are still athletic, they can be too small for busy households with young kids.
 Plus they tend to be high strung and have that little dog complex.

 But the medium sized poodle is the perfect blend of size and attitude.